vaishnavisharma6/vaishnavisharma6/README.md

 - 🔭 I’m currently working on applications of Machine Learning, specifically deep learning in the field of Robotics.
-- 🌱 I’m currently learning about efficient handling of data structures and advancements in the field of AI.
+- 🌱 Currently learning about efficient handling of data structures and advancements in the field of AI.
-- 👯 I’m looking to collaborate on a project that involves the application of Deep learning in the field of robotics.
+- 👯 Looking to collaborate on a project that involves the application of Deep learning in the field of robotics.
 - 💬 Ask me about anything related to Various Computation techniques, Artificial Intelligence innovations etc.
 - 📫 How to reach me: https://www.linkedin.com/in/vaishnavi-sharma-6492a2198/